IMAGEotago/Katja-BLT-code/README.md

 This will create a virtual environment called 'dmpy_env' that contains the python packages necessary to run the code.

 ### Run the program
-Open and run the script 'main_BLT.py'.
+Open and run the script 'main_BLT.py' in the 'dmpy_env' virtual environment.
 This script will run model simulation and parameter recovery followed by model fitting for each subject provided.
 To skip the simulation and parameter recovery steps, comment out line 28 in the script.

 The 'params.py' file contains parameters for model simulation and fitting.
 Some useful parameters that can be changed include:
 - `continuous`: this can be set to `True` to run the continous model and `False` to run the binary model